 What Microsoft Surface Peripherals do I use

-When I am on the go, I obviously using the Surface Pro Signature Type Cover for my Microsoft Surface Pro.
-I decided to go with the grey Alcantara version, because the grey matches the other Surface devices perfectly and the Alcantara has this high-quality premium touch.
-I always liked the Surface Type Covers and Microsoft improved them a lot over the past years.
+When I am on the go, I am using the Surface Pro Signature Type Cover for my Microsoft Surface Pro.
+I decided to go with the grey Alcantara version because the grey matches the other Surface devices perfectly, and the Alcantara has this high-quality premium touch.
+I always liked the Surface Type Covers, and Microsoft improved them a lot over the past years.

-If I am at home and I connect my Surface Pro to the Surface Docking Station, which connects it to two external monitors, I use the Microsoft Modern Keyboard with Fingerprint ID.
-This keyboard is the successor of the Surface Keyboard and bringt the great feeling and quality from the Surface Type Cover and the Surface Book keyboard, to the desktop keyboard world.
-I especially like that is can be not only be connected wirelessly using Bluetooth, but also wired using USB.
-The USB port also let’s it charge the keyboard when the battery after 4 months goes down or in offices spaces where you want to use a wired keyboard.
+If I am at home and I connect my Surface Pro to the Surface Docking Station, which connects it to two external monitors.
+I use the Microsoft Modern Keyboard with Fingerprint ID.
+This keyboard is the successor of the Surface Keyboard and brings the great feeling and quality from the Surface Type Cover and the Surface Book keyboard to the desktop keyboard world.
+I especially like that it can be not only be connected wirelessly using bluetooth but also wired using USB.
+The USB port also lets it charge the keyboard when the battery after four months goes down or in offices spaces where you want to use a wired keyboard.
 The big thing about the Microsoft Modern Keyboard is the integrated Fingerprint sensor, which allows you to use Windows Hello to login to your PC.

-When I am travelling and I am on the road I use my Surface Arc Mouse, which is a newer version of the Microsoft Arc Mouse.
+When I am traveling, and I am on the road, I use my Surface Arc Mouse, which is a newer version of the Microsoft Arc Mouse.
 The great thing about this mouse is that it is made for traveling.
-If you fold the mouse in a flat position, it is automatically turned of, so it will never turn on per accident in your bag.
+If you fold the mouse in a flat position, it is automatically turned off, so it will never turn on per accident in your bag.

-If am at home, I use the Microsoft Precision Mouse, which is awesome.
+If I am at home, I use the Microsoft Precision Mouse, which is fantastic.
 The mouse is very precise, comfortable to hold and work with.
-It can also be recharged using a USB cable (and you can still using during the charging, not like the Apple Magic Mouse ;-)).
-The mouse also can be connected to 3 devices and you can switch between them.
+It can also be recharged using a USB cable (and you can still use during the charging, not like the Apple Magic Mouse ;-)).
+The mouse also can be connected to 3 devices, and you can switch between them.

 The Surface Dial

-The Surface Dial is a cool gadget, I is great if you are using photoshop or other drawing tools, which gives you some more functionality in specific apps.
-Fo my work I use it mostly to turn volume up and down and scroll through webpages.
+The Surface Dial is a cool gadget.
+It is excellent if you are using photoshop or other drawing tools, which gives you some more functionality in specific apps.
+For my work, I use it mostly to turn the volume up and down and scroll through webpages.